 What is the weight limit (child's weight + weight of the child restraint) for using the LATCH anchorage system to attach the child restraint?
 65 lbs (29.5 kg) Use the LATCH anchorage system until the combined weight of the child and the child restraint is 65 lbs (29.5 kg).
 Use the seat belt and tether anchor instead of the LATCH system once the combined weight is more than 65 lbs (29.5 kg).
 Can the LATCH anchorages and the seat belt be used together to attach a rear- facing or forward-facing child restraint?
 No Do not use the seat belt when you use the LATCH anchorage system to attach a rearfacing or forward-facing child restraint.
 Can a child seat be installed in the center position using the inner LATCH lower anchorages?
-No Use the seat belt and tether anchor to install a child seat in the center seating position.
+Yes (4-Door Model Only) You can install child restraints with flexible lower anchors in the center position.
+The inner anchorages are 19 inches (484 mm) apart.
+Do not install child restraints with rigid lower anchors in the center position.
+Do not install a child restraint in the center rear of a 2-Door model.

 Can two child restraints be attached using a common lower LATCH anchorage?
 No Never "share" a LATCH anchorage with two or more child restraints.
 If the center position does not have dedicated LATCH lower anchorages, use the seat belt to in- stall a child seat in the center position next to a child seat using the LATCH anchor- ages in an outboard position.
 Can the rear-facing child restraint touch the back of the front passenger seat?
 Yes The child seat may touch the back of the front passenger seat if the child restraint manufacturer also allows contact.
 See your child restraint owner's manual for more information.
 Can the head restraints be removed?
-Yes, center position only.
+Yes (2-Door Model only) Head restraints cannot be removed in the 4-Door model.